JimFawcett/RustComm/README.md

 # RustComm

 Note:
 This repository contains a prototype for RustCommWithThreadPool and RustCommExperiments.
-It will be removed soon.

 Prototype for message-passing communication system
 Provides: